10xJSChad/Antistasi-Wombo/README.md

 - Completing a 'Kill the Traitor'  mission now lowers the occupant aggression.
 - Completing a 'Kill the Official' mission now lowers the aggression of the target faction.

+Templates:
+- RHS NAPA:
+  - Starting gear:
+    - Added a bunch of CUP Takistani vests/uniforms
+    - Replaced all starting primaries with a CUP Slamfire Shotgun
+    - Replaced all starting secondaries with a Glock 17
+    - Other stuff and things.

+  - Vehicles:
+    - Replaced Offroad with SUV
+    - Replaced RHIB with RHIB (but with a gun!)
+    - Added Hilux Full Armor Mode
+    - Added civ RHIB
+    - Added M-900 Helicopter (civ little bird)

 Groups: